IT-Wintercamp-2025/db/README.md

-# db
-## The DB repository
+# DB und Infra Repo

-This repository contains the database for the [Ticket System](https://github.com/IT-Wintercamp-2025) project.
+This repository contains the Database for the [Ticket System](https://github.com/IT-Wintercamp-2025) project.